The AI Chip Race: Why NVIDIA Made $130B and Who's Next

 Market share: 10-15% of AI training, growing.

-Strategy: Target customers who want an alternative to NVIDIA lock-in.
-Microsoft, Meta, and Oracle have deployed MI300X at scale.
+Strategy: Go after customers sick of NVIDIA lock-in.
+Microsoft, Meta, and Oracle have all deployed MI300X at scale.

-Challenge: CUDA compatibility.
-AMD's ROCm software stack is improving but still behind NVIDIA's ecosystem maturity.
+The catch: CUDA compatibility.
+AMD's ROCm software stack is getting better but still trails NVIDIA's ecosystem.

 Google TPU — Custom Silicon at Scale

-What it is: Tensor Processing Units (TPUs), custom AI chips designed by Google specifically for their AI workloads.
+Google designed Tensor Processing Units specifically for their own AI workloads.

-Key product: TPU v5p — Powers Gemini model training.
+Key product: TPU v5p — powers Gemini training.
 Available via Google Cloud.

-Advantage: Optimized for Google's specific workloads.
-Cost-effective for companies already on Google Cloud.
+Upside: Optimized for Google's specific needs.
+Cost-effective if you're already on Google Cloud.

 Amazon Trainium — AWS Custom Chips

-Key product: Trainium2 — Amazon's custom training chip, up to 4x improvement over Trainium1.
+Key product: Trainium2 — up to 4x better than Trainium1.

-Strategy: Offer cheaper AI training on AWS using custom silicon instead of NVIDIA.
+Strategy: Cheaper AI training on AWS using custom silicon instead of NVIDIA.
 Anthropic is a major customer.

-For users: 30-40% cost savings on AWS AI workloads when using Trainium instead of NVIDIA instances.
+For users: 30-40% cost savings on AWS AI workloads when you pick Trainium over NVIDIA instances.

 Apple Silicon — On-Device AI

-Apple's M-series chips (M4, M4 Pro, M4 Max) include neural engines that run AI models locally on MacBooks and iPhones.
-This powers features like on-device Siri intelligence, photo editing, and local LLM inference.
+Apple's M-series chips (M4, M4 Pro, M4 Max) include neural engines that run AI models right on your MacBook or iPhone.
+This powers on-device Siri intelligence, photo editing, and local LLM inference.

-Why it matters: As AI moves to the edge (phones, laptops, cars), the ability to run models without cloud connectivity becomes critical.
-Apple's unified memory architecture is uniquely suited for running large models on consumer hardware.
+Why it matters: As AI moves to the edge — phones, laptops, cars — running models without cloud connectivity becomes critical.
+Apple's unified memory architecture is unusually well-suited for running large models on consumer hardware.

 Startup Challengers